 What is your role?

-I am an Eye Care Champion in the North West.
+I am a North West Eye Care Services Development Officer.
 That means I work to get people with a learning disability and/or autism better eye care treatment, and to help people understand why eye tests and wearing glasses is so important.

 What is your work history?

 I have worked with people who have a learning disability since 1982 (I know!) when I trained as nurse in a long stay hospital, helped close it by planning with people to move out, worked for social services planning and commissioning services and as a member of the Valuing People Team.

 I am always inspired by the Self Advocates I meet and have had the privilege of working with over the years.